pickingname/LamadTime/README.md

 # LamadTime
-the times are hard coded btw
+the times are hard coded btw and im not that good at java
 <br>
 > see the release tab on your right and download the .jar one